mmaxin/hide-and-seek-game/rules.md

 ### Reposition Rules
-> **Hiders** may reposition during the Photo Window (the first 2 minutes of each round), abandoning their current location and moving to a new hiding spot.
+> **Hiders may reposition during the Photo Window *(the first 2 minutes of each round),* abandoning their current location and moving to a new hiding spot.**

 - *You can still be found while repositioning!*

 - *Wherever you are at the 2 minute mark is your new location!
 You must stop moving, and send your photo from there.

-> **Hiders** must include "REPOSITION!" when they send their photo for that round.
+> **Hiders must include "REPOSITION!" when they send their photo for that round.**

+- *REPOSITION!
+Door Sign Road!*

 > **Points scored for all abandoned locations are halved!**

 - *Just do the math once at the end of the game.
-If you reposition more than once, **don't** start working out half of half of half lol.
+If you reposition more than once, **don't** start working out half of half of half lol.*

 {% comment %}
 - If you repositioned at the end of round 2 and round 3, you'd score half points for rounds 1 & 2, half points from your second location in round 3, and  for your final location.
 Your best possible score would be 25 points (5 + 5 [REPOSITION!] + 5 [REPOSITION!] + 10).